Azure/aace/end-to-end-solutions/kma/Deployment/readme.md

 ### Mandatory Parameters

 + ```-uniqueName```: The unique name must follow Azure storage accounts naming restrictions: lowercase, alphanumeric, etc. For more information, click [here](https://docs.microsoft.com/en-us/azure/architecture/best-practices/resource-naming#storage).
-The deployment script also may return an error because the final URL of your search service can be in use.
+The deployment script also may fail since the final URLs of the services must be unique.
 The message is "... a service with the same name is already in use...".
 In this case, use another uniqueName for your deployment.

-+ ```-uniqueName```: The id of the subscription that you want to use.
++ ```-subscriptionId```: The id of the subscription that you want to use.
 The value **default** is also accepted, meaning that your used default subscription will be used.

 ### Optional Parameters